 That being said, there are certain situations in which the Desktop version would be better.
 For instance, if you had multiple business (separate companies, not different locations), Desktop would allow you to have multiple company files in one program, whereas Online requires a unique subscription for each business.
 While this extra cost might seem frustrating, in my opinion, the flexibility of Online outweighs the cost.
 It should be noted that when you are managing multiple business, you will most-likely have a larger budget to play with, as each company could have their own unique operating budget.

 No matter which version you go with, setting QuickBooks up well can mean less stressful money management for you.
-If you have questions regarding QuickBooks, how to maximize your use of it or how the set up can affect your tax season experience down the line, reach out us.
+If you have questions regarding our QuickBooks review, how to maximize your use of it or how the set up can affect your tax season experience down the line, reach out to us.
 We’d love to chat!